Man United wins chaotic match against Chelsea and Liverpool remains perfect

 The subject of insulting crowd chants at London Stadium, Potter said, “I didn’t hear it.
 I understand the frustration, but there’s nothing I can say."

-He lasted only seven months at Chelsea and there has already been speculation in the British media about potential replacements, including former Nottingham Forest coach Nuno Espirito Santo and West Ham icon Slaven Bilic.
+He lasted only seven months at Chelsea and there has already been speculation in the British media about potential replacements at West Ham, including former Nottingham Forest coach Nuno Espirito Santo and club icon Slaven Bilic.

 When asked if he thought he had the backing of the club hierarchy, Potter said: "I’ve no reason to think not.
 But I also understand the environment and the results.”